Executive Summary

 What I Did

-I led a systems-level synthesis effort anchored in analysis of 110+ onboarding calls and supported by churn patterns, VOC themes, support tickets, lifecycle flows, and related customer interviews.
+I led a systems-level synthesis effort grounded in interviews with early paid users (first 90 days) and supported by churn patterns, VOC themes, support tickets, lifecycle flows, and internal onboarding/support signals.
 I translated those signals into journey-level artifacts that made friction visible across the first 90 days.

 Outcomes